 Nestled at the luscious base of the Green Mountains, the Castleton campus has a panoramic view of every season.
 Between watching the impending autumn claim the mountainside from residence hall balconies and conquering the spontaneous snowfalls in our snowboard park, students can enjoy Vermont’s natural beauty from every corner of campus.

 Reopened in September 2009, the Campus Center underwent a $7.5 million renovation and expansion.
 The facility was awarded a gold rating for Leadership in Energy and Environmental Design by the US Green Building Council.
-Today the Campus Center acts as a social and academic focal point of the college.
+Today the Campus Center acts as a social and academic focal point of the University.

 Surrounding the Campus Center are Castleton’s 11 residence halls that vary between corridor and suite-style living.
 The Department of Residence Life also facilitates themed housing options in which students can opt to reside in substance-free Wellness Housing and those eligible can live in our Honors Housing.
 Castleton's newest residence hall, Hoff Hall, has also achieved a LEED gold rating for its implementation of resource-efficiency and environmental responsibility.